planetarydev/json-sql-builder2/sql/helpers/aggregation/README.md

 # aggregationHelper Helper
-Specifies the a general aggregation function as template class to inherit for the real aggregations like `COUNT`, `MIN`, `MAX`.
+Specifies a general aggregation function as template class to inherit for the real aggregations like `COUNT`, `MIN`, `MAX`.

 The constructor needs in addition to the SQLBuilder instance a second argument with the